The Arts of Hawaiian Kapa Making: An Introduction • 153W98

 Meeting Times :

 Please contact the admin office at (808)532-8741 for more information.

 About this Class:

 Making kapa, the fiber/paper/cloth used by Polynesians, Asians, South Americans and Africans, is a time- and resource-heavy art.
-In this introductory workshop, learn about the arts and skills necessary to create fine Hawaiian kapa.
+Learn about the arts and skills necessary to create fine Hawaiian kapa.
 Using traditional tools, you will strip and pound your own piece of wauke bark and color it with a natural dye you bring from home.
 Students learn printing basics with a “modern” ‘ohe kapala stamp.
 Tools and materials provided.
-More information about Dalani and kapa:kapahawaii.com
+More information about Delani and kapa: kapahawaii.com

 ARTWORK BY INSTRUCTOR / DALANI TANAHY